ekuchera/fetchez/README.md

 # fetchez
-This is a simple wrapper to simplify the usage of fetch.
+This is a simple wrapper to simplify the usage of fetch for React.
 It helps with a simple management of the auth token and with loading of multiple pages of a REST API.

 # Examples